MVultaggio/hello-world/README.md

 Hello,

-My name is Michael Vultaggio,  I I like exploring,understanding this world, and experiencing all life hase to offer
+My name is Michael Vultaggio,  I  like exploring,understanding this world, and experiencing all life has to offer.